De Sade (film): Shooting

 The film was shot at Spandau Studios in Berlin and Bavaria Studios in Munich.
 The film's sets were designed by the art director Hans Jürgen Kiebach.
 Matheson said Endfield "who was apparently having some mental problems at the time, would X out pages of the script which would indicate to the studio that the pages had been shot, and they had not been shot.
 I was told that when everything was finished they had three-quarters of a film to work with.
 They had to cut that together to make some sort of continuity, and they sent Roger Corman over there to shoot some fast orgy sequences to fill in the breach.
 It all collapsed entirely."

+Roger Corman was called in to help finish the movie.
+Corman said:

-Corman said “Cy had become ill.
+Cy had become ill.
 He had some sort of nervous problem that prevented him from finishing the picture.
 And they only had a few days of pick-up shooting left.
 Every major scene in the film was shot.
 They needed somebody to go to Berlin for just a few days to finish it and I was the only person who knew the script.
-Jim wanted to know if I could leave on Friday and, with no credit, finish the film."
-Corman agreed.
-He said "I met with Cy Endfield and he was very friendly.
+Jim wanted to know if I could leave on Friday and, with no credit, finish the film...
+I met with Cy Endfield and he was very friendly.
 I explained to him that I was not there to do anything but carry out what he wanted.
 So he told me roughly what he had planned for the last few days and I went out and did the shots.
-It was a pleasant, easy time."
+It was a pleasant, easy time.

 Keir Dullea later said he "loved" working with Endfield but Corman having to take over meant "there was no real style to the movie.
 Endfield never got to finish his own director's cut.
 I did not think it was a very good film."
 Corman later claimed that AIP did not pay him what he felt he was owed for his work on the film, contributing to him leaving the company.
 Matheson said "James Nicholson told me over lunch, years later, that John Huston, who appeared in the film as The Abbe, said he would have been glad to direct it at the time."